cekehe/rappp/README.md

 Some useful roxygen2 commands:
 -----------------------------------------
-\\cr - line break without empty line in between in neither code nor output.
+\\cr - line break without empty line in between in neither code nor output.\cr https://kbroman.org/pkg_primer/pages/depends.html - Good info on dependencies.

 This is how you should name versions:
 -------------------------------------